 Financial Crimes, Trends and Responses – In the Midst of the Pandemic Panelist Bios:

 Greg Ruppert is Executive Vice President of FINRA’s National Cause and Financial Crimes Detection Program (NCFC).
-Within Member Supervision, NCFC includes: the consolidated National Cause Program; the Office of the Whistleblower and Tip Program; Fraud Surveillance; Insider Trading and PIPES Surveillance; and specialty teams for Anti-Money Laundering, Cybersecurity and the Vulnerable Adults and Seniors Team.
+Within Member Supervision, NCFC includes: the consolidated National Cause Program; Tip Program; Fraud Surveillance; Insider Trading and PIPES Surveillance; and specialty teams for Anti-Money Laundering, Cybersecurity and the Vulnerable Adults and Seniors Team.
 Mr. Ruppert joined FINRA from Charles Schwab where he served for six years as Senior Vice President and Chief of the Financial Crimes Risk Management Group.
 In that role, he served as Schwab’s Bank Secrecy Act (BSA) Officer and oversaw the firm’s BSA/anti-money laundering, OFAC and sanctions, fraud investigations, senior and vulnerable investor investigations, cyber-crime investigations, and conduct oversight and internal investigations programs.
 Prior to joining Schwab, Mr. Ruppert spent more than 17 years with the FBI.
 In his last assignment, he was a senior executive at FBI Headquarters in Washington D.C. where he oversaw the Cyber Division's efforts to combat the highest priority cyber threats.
 Mr. Ruppert began his FBI career in the Boston Field Office specializing in complex corporate and securities fraud, money laundering, financial crimes, and cyber fraud.
 He also served on the Enron Task Force as a senior investigator assigned to investigate Enron’s CFO and other senior corporate officials.
 Mr. Ruppert is also clinical professor for the University of the Pacific (UOP), School of Engineering and Computer Sciences’ Data Analytics Master’s Program and an Industry Advisory Board member for the UOP’s Cybersecurity Program.
 Mr. Ruppert is a member of the California bar.

 James C. Barnacle is Chief of the Money Laundering, Forfeiture and Bank Fraud Unit for the FBI.
 As Chief of the Criminal Investigative Division’s MLFBU in Washington, D.C., he is responsible for program management of all 56 FBI field offices.
 He oversees all Money Laundering and Bank Fraud investigations and manages the Criminal Asset Forfeiture Program.
 Mr. Barnacle serves as a delegate to the Financial Action Task Force (FATF), Five Eyes Law Enforcement Group (FELEG), Money Laundering Work Group and represents the FBI on the BSA Advisory Group.
 He previously served as Supervisory Special Agent and Coordinator of the Public Corruption Program at the FBI’s New York field office where he led efforts against corrupt public officials, fraud against the government, and violations of the U.S. Foreign Corrupt Practices Act (FCPA).
 Mr. Barnacle also served as Supervisory Special Agent in the Economic Crimes Unit at FBI Headquarters where he managed corporate fraud and insider trading investigations.
 His first assignment was in the New York Field Office where he was assigned to a Securities and Commodities Fraud Investigative Squad.
 His cases resulted in over $1 Billion in asset recoveries which were returned to victims of fraud.